evgenyneu/SigmaSwiftStatistics/README.md

 > Help will always be given at Hogwarts to those who ask for it.

 -- J.K.
-Rowling, Harry Potter and the Deathly Hallows
+Rowling, Harry Potter

 ## Contributors